Spain fires captain whose soldiers knelt at Franco memorial

 The video posted by a pro-democracy army group showed the soldiers kneeling with rifles in their hands on the steps at the mausoleum's esplanade as a priest blessed them.

-Many people viewed the video as tarnishing Spain's claim to be a secular state, and several political parties have demanded an explanation from Defense Minister Marita Robles.
+Many people viewed the video as tarnishing Spain's claim to be a secular state, and several political parties have demanded an explanation from Defense Minister Margarita Robles.

 The grandiose mausoleum — with a towering cross that is visible from kilometers (miles) away — was Franco's burial place and has always been a revered shrine for his extreme right-wing followers.
-The current Socialist-led coalition government ordered the removal of Franco's remains in 2019 under a law that banned exaltation of the dictator at the site.
+In 2019, the Socialist government ordered the removal of Franco's remains under a law that banned exaltation of the dictator at the site.

 That decision fulfilled a decades-old desire of many in Spain who considered Franco's mausoleum an affront to his victims and to Spain's standing as a modern democratic state.
 Thousands of political prisoners who worked on the construction of the mausoleum near Madrid are buried there without identification.

-Note: This story corrects the spelling of the first name of the defense minister to Margarita, and clarifies that the the Socialist government was not a coalition in 2019.